 Does My Cleaning Product Have PFAS?

-Starting July 1, 2026, Connecticut requires certain consumer products — including some cleaning products — that contain PFAS to carry a visible warning label.
+On and after July 1, 2026, Connecticut law bars the sale in that state of cleaning products containing intentionally added PFAS, unless the manufacturer files a written notification with the state first.
 If you’ve never heard the acronym before, you’re not alone.
-Here’s what PFAS actually are, why they sometimes end up in cleaning formulas, what this new Connecticut law does (and doesn’t) cover, and how to check your own cabinet.
+Here’s what PFAS actually are, why they sometimes end up in cleaning formulas, what this Connecticut law does (and doesn’t) cover, and how to check your own cabinet.

 Short answer: Some cleaning products — not all, and not most — contain PFAS (per- and polyfluoroalkyl substances), usually as waterproofing agents, anti-stain coatings, or fluoro-surfactants in specialty formulas like stone sealants, some carpet and upholstery cleaners, and certain heavy-duty degreasers.
-As of July 1, 2026, Connecticut state law requires a visible warning label on covered consumer products — a list of categories that includes cleaning products — that contain intentionally added PFAS.
-This is a Connecticut state requirement, not a federal rule, and it doesn’t mean every product sold nationwide will carry a label.
+Under Connecticut Public Act 24-59, on and after July 1, 2026 no person may manufacture, sell, offer for sale or distribute for sale in Connecticut any of twelve listed product categories — including cleaning products — that contain intentionally added PFAS, unless the manufacturer has given the state prior written notification describing the PFAS used, its purpose and its concentration.
+This is a Connecticut state requirement, not a federal rule, and it does not change what is on shelves in other states.
 The way to know about your own bottle is to read the ingredient list for fluorinated language, which we walk through below.
 Ecolosophy’s All-Purpose Cleaning Concentrate is plant-based with no PFAS, no artificial scents, and no synthetic chemicals.

 What is PFAS, and why does it show up in cleaning products at all?